munificent/game-programming-patterns/book/flyweight.markdown

 ^code heavy-tree

-That's a lot of data and the mesh and textures are particularly large.
+That's a lot of data, and the mesh and textures are particularly large.
 An entire forest of these objects is too much to throw at the GPU in one frame.
 Fortunately, there's a time-honored trick to handling this.